 Best Isle of Wight beach for dog walking

-Between May and September most of the Isle of Wight's busy tourist resort have a beach dog ban (Sandown, Shanklin, Ventnor and others).
+Between May and September most of the Isle of Wight's busy tourist resorts have a beach dog ban (Sandown, Shanklin, Ventnor and others).
 Anyone flouting the ban is liable to ensure a number of tuts, muttered complaints and numerous raised eyebrows.
-However, there are a handful of Isle of Wight dog friendly beaches all year round.
+However, it's worth saying that:

-My vote goes to Chilton Chine, which is a quiet beach near to Isle of Wight Pearl on the Isle of Wight's south west coastline.
+If you to let your dog run free without feeling like you might be annoying anyone then Chilton Chine is a great choice.
+It's a quiet beach near to Isle of Wight Pearl on the Isle of Wight's south west coastline.
 There's a (currently) free car park next door to Isle of Wight Pearl and then a bit of clamber down.
 The cliffs are crumbly and supposedly full of dinosaur fossils.
 Please don't allow your dog to eat the dinosaur bones.

-Between May and September most of the Isle of Wight's busy tourist resort have a beach dog ban (Sandown, Shanklin, Ventnor and others).
+Between May and September most of the Isle of Wight's busy tourist resorts have a beach dog ban (Sandown, Shanklin, Ventnor and others).
 Anyone flouting the ban is liable to ensure a number of tuts, muttered complaints and numerous raised eyebrows.
-However, there are a handful of Isle of Wight dog friendly beaches all year round.
+However, it's worth saying that:

-My vote goes to Chilton Chine, which is a quiet beach near to Isle of Wight Pearl on the Isle of Wight's south west coastline.
+If you to let your dog run free without feeling like you might be annoying anyone then Chilton Chine is a great choice.
+It's a quiet beach near to Isle of Wight Pearl on the Isle of Wight's south west coastline.
 There's a (currently) free car park next door to Isle of Wight Pearl and then a bit of clamber down.
 The cliffs are crumbly and supposedly full of dinosaur fossils.
 Please don't allow your dog to eat the dinosaur bones.

-Runner ups: Bembridge, Brook Chine, some of Yaverland
+Runners-up: St Helens, Bembridge, Brook Chine, some of Yaverland, some of Colwell

 See our dog friendly guide for more details on accommodation, beaches, pubs and ferry travel for pets.